Skip to Main Content

 • Significant audio heard in the recording.

-• Be either:
+• Is either:

-• Be shorter than 3 seconds OR
+• Shorter than 3 seconds OR

 RESOURCES: Audio (Berkeley Digital Accessibility)

-• Include a (long) text OR audio description via a link immediately next to the video that describes content, important information, scenery, actions, expressions, etc. (Audio should be a common audio format used on the internet, like MP3.)
+• Includes a (long) text OR audio description via a link immediately next to the video that describes content, important information, scenery, actions, expressions, etc. (Audio should be a common audio format used on the internet, like MP3.)

 • TIP: Captions need to identify each speaker and use proper punctuation; Unedited closed captions generated by YouTube, Zoom, and Premiere Pro are insufficient.